-In a baby tech market on track to hit $16.78 billion by 2025, there’s a lot to choose from.
+In a baby tech market currently estimated at $46 billion, there’s a lot to choose from.
 Today, parents with a cranky baby can use a smart pacifier to take and track their temperature and get a ping when the fever breaks.
-New parents can also use tools powered by the Internet of Things (IoT) for things like tracking bottle feedings and sleep patterns and ship that data directly to the doctor.
+New parents can also use tools powered by the internet of things (IoT) for things like tracking bottle feedings and sleep patterns and ship that data directly to the doctor.

 “As a new mom, I am gaga over gadgets that will help make parenting easier, and a lot of these modern daily devices do more than just monitor babies,” said Jessica Naziri, an on-air digital lifestyle expert and founder of TechSesh.
 “They come with a long list of high-tech features that are great.”

-Like England’s royal family, Naziri is expecting her first baby and looks at all baby tech products with the eye of a tech and digital lifestyle expert.
+Naziri was also expecting her first baby in 2019 and looked at all baby tech products with the eye of a tech and digital lifestyle expert.
 Unsecured Wi-Fi, default passwords and weak code are vulnerabilities hackers love to exploit, creating a direct path to the whole family’s personally identifiable information.
-Whatever technology monitors the royal baby, it needs to be sleek and secure, she said.
+Whatever technology monitors the royal babies needs to be sleek and secure, she said.

 The Importance of Securing IoT